richJJackson/mecPortal/_applications/causal_inf_AAA.md

 ---
 layout: app
-title:  TACE Vs SIRT
+title: MEC and Propensity Score Analysis
-area: HCC
+area: AAA
 description:  A template of an applied PSC problem
 ---